robur-coop/orb/README.md

 The orb rebuild takes this data as input and conducts a second build with the same environment, and compares that the hashes of the produced binaries are identical.

 The orb build also has a command-line flag "--twice" to conduct a build and a rebuild directly afterwards.
-For debugging reproducibility, a "--keep-build" (useful with opam's "--keep-build-dir") option is provided that allows to compare intermediate build products as well.
+For debugging reproducibility, the "--keep-build-dir" option is provided that allows to compare intermediate build products as well.

-Please have a look at "--diffoscope", "--out", "--switch-name", "--solver-timeout", "--date", and other command line parameters.
+Please have a look at "--out", "--switch-name", "--solver-timeout", "--date", and other command line parameters.

 It is currently used as a payload of